You will learn

 The first email in this series should be a light touchpoint and the shortest of the sequence.
 Include a select few products, three to six of either your best-selling products or latest releases.
 In addition, it is a good idea to offer an incentive to your lapsed customers.

-In addition, you can choose to populate the products from a certain feed, or select specific ones from your catalog via Select from Catalog > Browse for Products.
+In addition, you can choose to populate the products from a certain feed, or select specific ones from your catalog by clicking Static > Add Products.
 For the latter approach, pick your products and click Add Products.
-You can also choose to link the product name.

 The second email should act as a reminder to your customers about the incentive from the first email as well as a sense of urgency (e.g., by setting an expiration date on the discount).
 In this email, add different products from your first email — if you previously included some of your best-selling products, then add some of your newest releases.